Search

 A: Texas law presumes that both parents should be named as “Joint Managing Conservators” of their children.
 Although this does not necessarily mean that both parties will split parental rights and possession times equally, the presumption that the children will benefit by the active and regular participation of both parents in raising the child is strong.
 Nevertheless, in certain cases evidence exists or develops that may override the statutory presumption.
 In such cases, where primary custody is disputed, we will aggressively pursue the best interests of the children by empowering the judge or jury to render a decision based upon what the facts reveal rather than what facts are concealed or unknown.

-A: By statute, a divorce cannot be finalized until after at least 60 days have elapsed from the date the original petition is filed.
-If the case is uncontested it is entirely possible to finalize the case on the 61st day after filing.
-If the parties cannot reach agreement on all issues, however, finalizing the divorce will take longer.
+A: Under Texas law, a divorce cannot be finalized until at least 60 days have elapsed from the date the original petition is filed.
+If the case is uncontested, it is entirely possible to finalize it on the 61st day after filing.
+Click here to read more.

 Estate Planning, Probate & Guardianship